 The iRobot Roomba 981 is the best robot vacuum for hardwood floors that we've tested.
-This robot vacuum delivers exceptional performance on bare floors, where it easily clears pet hair as well as small and bulky debris like rice or cereal.
+This robot vacuum delivers exceptional performance on bare floors, where it easily cleans pet hair as well as small and bulky debris.
 Suction performance doesn't drop noticeably as its dirt compartment fills either.

 Unfortunately, it has many parts that require regular maintenance or even periodic replacement, so recurring costs can add up over time.
 That said, this is normal for robot vacuums.
 It also lacks support for virtual boundary markers, so you can't easily keep it out of certain areas in your home.
 Still, thanks to its superb performance on bare floors, this is the best Roomba for hardwood floors that we've tested.